alexanderkotsev/gp-ogc-api-features/tg.md

 | Target type | Web API |
 | Dependency | [INSPIRE-pre-defined-dataset-download-OAPIF](#req-pre-defined)  |

+This requirements class is mandatory for all data sets that contain information in more than one natural language.

 #### 7.3.1.
 INSPIRE-specific requirements
 ##### Internationalisation: request and response language